agorischek/semantic-expect/README.md

 # 🔡🤞 Semantic Expect

-> This library is an early alpha and is seeking contributors!
+> This library is in early development and is seeking contributors!

 LLM-based test assertions for Vitest and Jest